scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 does not allow a new product to be bought by a user (i.e., every user can only buy products that were in at least one of its previous shopping baskets).

 We denoted two types of features: categorical and quantitative variables.
-The difficulty to manage the categorical variable is very important in our study.
+The difficulty of managing the categorical variables is very important in our study.
 Only `distance` and `special` variables are quantitative, the rest of the variables are categorical.
 To manage the categorical variables, we applied a hashing scheme to deal with large scale categorical features.
 The hash function takes into account the input and output vectors length.